jxnxxh/Two-level-GRL/README.md

 # Two-Level Graph Representation Learning with Community-as-a-Node Graphs

-This paper has been submitted for publication in SIGMOD 2024.
+This paper has been submitted for publication in ICDM 2023.

 ![](fig.png)